CrazyRedMachine/LUFAHybridFightstick/README.md

-## LUFA Switch/XInput hybrid Fightstick
+## LUFA Switch/XInput hybrid Fightstick (PC-FX Edition)

-I really like the "neogeo pad 2" (basically a neogeo cd pad with 6 face buttons + 2 triggers), and wanted to make one of mine work both on nintendo switch and PC so I modded an Arduino pro micro inside it and made some code.

-While [it's working great](https://www.instagram.com/p/B56IP1AIHOc/), it'd definitely need a bit more cleanup ^^;
+This code can be used to make

 ## Acknowledgments